You’ve probably noticed that more and more hybrid cars are popping up on roadways across the United States.

 As mentioned before, the Toyota Prius is widely considered the original mass-market hybrid.
 This car’s unusual body-style has remained almost exactly the same in the last decade and is easy to recognize on the road.
 The Prius is the first thing that comes to mind when the topic of hybrid cars enters conversation.
 The Prius is only available in hybrid form.

-Two of the most popular mid-sized cars in America, the Honda Civic and Toyota Camry, have been available in hybrid form for several years.
+Two of the most popular mid-sized cars in America, the Honda Accord and Toyota Camry, have been available in hybrid form for several years.
 These are dependable and traditional fuel efficient models that have been super-charged with hybrid technology to give drivers extra efficiency and the best handling possible.

 Now that you understand how hybrids work and have been introduced to several popular models, you’re ready to test-drive your first hybrid car and see exactly what all the hype is about.